madelinben/arcade-canvas/README.md

 ***Projects:***
 * [x] Organise project gallery in a tile layout with dynamic sizing.
-* [ ] Clean up canvas environment to clearly showcase the selected game and related user information.
+* [x] Clean up canvas environment to clearly showcase the selected game and related user information.
-* [ ] Scale canvas and js and arrange canvas and info container
+* [x] Scale canvas and js and arrange canvas and info container.
 * [ ] Update project thumbnail to printscreen highscore game.

 ***Account Management:***